Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Introduction

-The formation of these self-intersecting singularities typically preserves solution regularity, with blow-up criteria for the incompressible rotational Euler equations systematically established when surface tension is neglected: the graph-based framework for bounded domains \cite{Wang2021a}, the result for initial domains diffeomorphic to a ball \cite{Ginsberg2021}, and particularly the sharp blow-up characterization for general bounded domains without simple-connectedness assumptions \cite{Ifrim2025}.
-Conversely, when surface tension is incorporated in \eqref{eqEuler3}, related blow-up results have been obtained in \cite{Julin2024} (at vanishing electric fields), \cite{Luo2024} and \cite{Hao2025} (under zero magnetic fields).
+The formation of self-intersections is therefore distinct from loss of Sobolev regularity.
+Blow-up criteria describing regularity breakdown have been developed systematically for incompressible rotational Euler equations without surface tension, including the graph-based framework for bounded domains \cite{Wang2021a}, the result for initial domains diffeomorphic to a ball \cite{Ginsberg2021}, and the sharp characterization for general bounded domains without a simple-connectedness assumption \cite{Ifrim2025}.
+When surface tension is included in \eqref{eqEuler3}, related blow-up results have been obtained in \cite{Julin2024} (at vanishing electric fields), \cite{Luo2024}, and \cite{Hao2025} (under zero magnetic fields).

-Since the present work focuses on surface tension effects, we briefly summarize key blow-up criteria from \cite{Julin2024,Luo2024,Hao2025}.
-For general bounded domains, \cite{Julin2024} represents the free boundary through a height function $h$ defined on a fixed smooth reference surface $\Gamma$, establishing that finite-time singularity formation requires either: \begin{enumerate}[label=(\roman*)] \item topological breakdown of the height function representation, or \item divergence of the composite norm:
+Since the present work focuses on surface tension effects, we briefly recall several blow-up criteria from \cite{Julin2024,Luo2024,Hao2025}.
+For general bounded domains, \cite{Julin2024} represents the free boundary by a height function $h$ defined over a fixed smooth reference surface $\Gamma$ and proves that finite-time singularity formation requires either \begin{enumerate}[label={\textup{(\roman*)}},topsep=0pt,itemsep=0pt] \item topological breakdown of the height function representation, or \item divergence of the composite norm: